Apple’s released its highly anticipated iOS 12.3 update and the software is available for all iOS 12-powered iPhone, iPod, and iPod touch models.

 - Fixes an issue where song information from a connected iPhone may not appear in a car’s display

 iOS 12.3 Jailbreak

-The only way you can jailbreak a device right now is if it’s running an older version of iOS 11.
-Unfortunately, there’s no way to downgrade a device from iOS 12 to iOS 11.
+The only way you can jailbreak a device right now is if it’s running an older version of iOS 12.
+Unfortunately, there’s no way to downgrade to these versions of iOS 12.